Graduate Teaching Assistant PhD Studentships

 Supporting documents: School or college transcripts/certificates; university transcripts and degree certificates; evidence of English language proficiency (EU/Overseas applicants only); 2 letters of reference (to be received by 7th February 2020); research supervisor(s).
 You may name more than 1 project and order your preference, if applicable.
 (Only the endorsement of the supervisor(s) to 1 project is required to be eligible).
 Please also supply your Skype contact details.

-For general information please contact Shirley Farrell via email email@example.com or phone 0151 794 4043.
+For general information please contact the School's PGR student experience team via email email@example.com or phone 0151 794 4043.